 ~Snare Roll 2 with Pitch and Reverb Automation

 Adding a White-Noise Sweep

 Once done with that, I will open a new instance of Massive by Native instruments.
 I will use it to make a white noise sweep sound.
 Next, I will make a long note in the midi editor window that will start and end exactly like the sequences of the snare rolls above.
 Following that, I will automate 3 parameters: Amp from the noise oscillator section, Cutoff frequency from the filter 1 section and Amount from the built-in reverb effect.

 ~White Noise with Automation

 Final Compression touch

 Last but not the least, I will add all of the 3 channels to a newly made group track and process everything with heavy compression.
-There are lot of different compressor units you can use, but for buildups I like to use a free VST plugin called OTT by Xfer.
+There are a lot of different compressor units you can use, but for buildups, I like to use a free VST plugin called OTT by Xfer.
 Having all that set let us hear the final result with all of the 3 elements combined.

 ~Full Mix with added Compression